 Tier 1 Applicants to Provide a Criminal Record Certificate

-From 1 September 2015, entry clearance applicants under the Tier 1 (Entrepreneur) and Tier 1 (Investor) routes, and from 6 April 2017, entry clearance applicants and their adult dependant(s) (over 18 years of age) are required to provide an overseas criminal record certificate for any country they have resided in continuously for 12 months or more, in the last 10 years before their application, while aged over 18 years.
+From 1 September 2015, entry clearance applicants under the Tier 1 (Entrepreneur) and Tier 1 (Investor) routes, and from 6 April 2017, entry clearance applicants under the Tier 2 (General) route working in the health, social and education sectors, must provide an overseas criminal record certificate for any country they have resided in continuously or in total for 12 months or more, in the last 10 years before their application, while aged over 18 years.

 Applicants 18 or Above To Provide An Original Certificate

 - the original certificate, for each country (excluding the UK) where they have resided continuously for 12 months or more in the last 10 years since aged 18 years old, issued by the overseas authority;

 - if the certificate is not in English, a translated copy of a certificate, in line with the requirements.

 UK Immigration Authorities to Retain the Original Certificate

 Certificates will only be considered valid if have been issued within 6 months of the visa application or within the expressed validity period of the document, whichever is the shorter.
 The original certificates are retained by the UK Immigration Authorities in line with retention periods, in most cases at least 2 years.
 Therefore, certificates are not returned to the applicants.

 Any offences outlined in the certificate will be subject to the existing criminality thresholds within the General Grounds for Refusal (320 2, 18A, 18B).